Aachen: Middle Ages

+By the terms of the Treaty of Verdun 834, Aachen became part of Middle Francia, governed by emperor Lothair.
+He was succeeded by Lothair II as king of Lotharingia by the terms of the Treaty of Prüm.
+By the Treaty of Meerssen 870, Aachen came to East Francia.
+Within East Francia, later the Holy Roman Empire until 1166, Aachen was part of the Duchy of Lower Lotharingia.

 In 936, Otto I was crowned king of East Francia in the collegiate church built by Charlemagne.
 During the reign of Otto II, the nobles revolted and the West Franks under Lothair raided Aachen in 978.
 Aachen was attacked again by Odo of Champagne, who attacked the imperial palace while Conrad II was absent.
 Odo relinquished it and was killed afterwards.
 The palace and town of Aachen had fortifying walls built by order of Emperor Frederick Barbarossa between 1172 and 1176.
 Over the next 500 years, most kings of Germany who ruled the Holy Roman Empire were crowned in Aachen.
 The original audience hall built by Charlemagne was torn down and replaced by the current city hall in 1330.
 (Note: Sources differ on the age of the city hall, as the dates used for the construction were 1334–1349.)
 During the 13th century, many Jews converted to Christianity, as shown in the records of the Aachen Minster (today's Cathedral).
 In 1486, the Jews of Aachen offered gifts to Maximilian I during his coronation ceremony.
 The last king to be crowned here was Ferdinand I in 1531.

 During the Middle Ages, Aachen remained a city of regional importance, due to its proximity to Flanders; it achieved a modest position in the trade in woollen cloths, favoured by imperial privilege.
 The city remained a free imperial city, subject to the emperor only, but was politically far too weak to influence the policies of any of its neighbours.
 The only dominion it had was over Burtscheid, a neighbouring territory ruled by a Benedictine abbess, which was forced to accept that all of its traffic must pass through the "Aachener Reich".

 As an imperial city, Aachen held certain political privileges that allowed it to remain independent of the troubles of Europe for many years.
 It remained a direct vassal of the Holy Roman Empire throughout most of the Middle Ages.
 It was also the site of many important church councils, including the Council of 837 and the Council of 1166, a council convened by the antipope Paschal III.

+Parts of Aachen belonged to Imperial Abbey of Burtscheid, Reichsabtei Kornelimünster, Duchy of Juelich and the Duchy of Limburg.